ambiesoft/SceneExplorer/README.md

 git clone https://github.com/ambiesoft/SceneExplorer.git
 ```

-Copy *prepare.bat.sample* (in directory *SceneExplorer*) and rename it to *prepare.bat* and edit it to set correct Environment values like as follows.
+Copy *prepare.bat.sample* (in the directory *SceneExplorer*) and rename it to *prepare.bat* and edit it to set correct Environment values like as follows.
 ```
 set PYTHONEXE=C:\local\python3.5\python.exe
 set QTROOT=C:\local\Qt